Syamgith/WeatherApp/README.md

 # weather-app
-This app shows th e weather
+This app shows the weather